Top 12 Best Time Tracking Apps for Freelancers

 1 – Time Doctor

 Time Doctor is a well-known name in the time tracking apps space.
-The app is trusted and used by thousands of users across the world, including professionals working in big tech enterprises.
+The app is trusted and used by thousands of users worldwide, including professionals in big tech enterprises.

-The best thing about Time Doctor is that it is highly customisable and adapts itself to suit your specific time tracking requirements with ease.
+The best thing about Time Doctor is that it is highly customisable and easily adapts to suit your specific time tracking requirements.

 Powerful Time Tracking

-Time Doctor features a very versatile time tracker that can be used by companies to track the time every team member spends on a task.
+Time Doctor features a versatile time tracker that companies can use to track every team member’s time on a task.

 It is possible to see time tracked in several views: by projects, clients, and tasks.

-Time Doctor makes it wonderfully easy to identify activities that have been reducing productivity.
+Time Doctor makes it wonderfully easy to identify activities reducing productivity.

 Reports & Analytics

 The app offers highly detailed reports and data.
-It is possible to see the websites and apps the user ended up spending the most time on as well as break time down by tasks.
+It is possible to see the websites and apps on which the user spent the most time and break time down by tasks.

-Time Doctor yields useful insights not just for managers but for employees too.
-The latter can see daily reports of their performance and strive to improve productivity by working on their weaknesses.
+Time Doctor yields valuable insights not just for managers but for employees too.
+The latter can see daily performance reports and strive to improve productivity by working on their weaknesses.

 Does your team use Slack?
 Asana?
 Trello?
 GitHub?
-Well, these and many other apps are all supported and will happily integrate with Time Doctor.
+These and many other apps are all supported and will happily integrate with Time Doctor.

 This makes it convenient to use the app as a part of a well-established enterprise workflow.